Textless Speech-to-Speech Translation on Real Data: System

-First, pairs of audio samples that have the same content but spoken by a random speaker and a reference speaker, respectively, are required.
+\autoref{fig:speech_norm} illustrates the process.
+First, a pair of audios from a random speaker and a reference speaker speaking the same content is required.
 Then, we convert the reference speaker speech into \origunit~with the pre-trained HuBERT model followed by K-means clustering.
 We further reduce the full \origunit~sequence by removing repeating units~\citep{lakhotia2021generative,lee2021direct,kharitonov2021text,kreuk2021textless}.
 The resulting \textit{reduced} \origunit~serves as the target in the CTC finetuning stage with the speech from the random speaker as the input.

-The process can be viewed as creating ``pseudo text'' with speech from a single reference speaker, and then training an ASR model with the ``pseudo text'' as target.
-The resulting speech normalizer is a discrete unit extractor that converts the input speech to ``pseudo text''-like units with CTC decoding, which has less variation due to speaker, accent or prosodic changes.
-We refer to the unit sequences from the speech normalizer as \ftunit.
+The process can be viewed as training an ASR model with the ``pseudo text'', i.e.~units from speech from a single reference speaker.
+The resulting speech normalizer is a discrete unit extractor that converts the input speech to units with CTC decoding.
+We refer to these units as \ftunit.